-&lt;sup>1 Use smxFile for mechanical devices such as hard disks and removable magnetic media.
+1 Use smxFile for mechanical devices such as hard disks and removable magnetic media.

-&lt;sup>2 VFAT is patented by Microsoft.
+2 VFAT is patented by Microsoft.
 US Patent #5,758,352.
 Microsoft may require a license fee to use it.
-Setting SFS\VFAT\SUPPORT to 0 will avoid potential patent infringement problems.
+Setting SFS_VFAT_SUPPORT to 0 will avoid potential patent infringement problems.

-1.2 smxFS Lite
+1.2 Lite Configuration

-smxFS Lite is a subset of the full smxFS, which uses a subset of the same source code.
-It is sold at lower cost, and it reduces the code and data size significantly, to allow it to be used on smaller SoCs.
-For the Lite version, SFS\FULL\FEATURES\SUPPORT is set to 0 in fcfg.h, and the code for the advanced features is not provided.
+smxFS can be configured to a subset of functionality to reduce the code and data size significantly, to allow it to be used on smaller SoCs.
+Set SFS_FULL_FEATURES_SUPPORT to 0 in fcfg.h to omit advanced features.

-Section 4.2 API Summary indicates which API functions are available in the Lite version.
-As the notes following that list explain, some require changing a configuration setting to enable.
+Section 4.2 API Summary indicates which API functions are available in the Lite configuration.
+As the notes following that list explain, some require changing a config setting to enable.